brianshih1/mini-container/mdbook/src/higher_level_setup.md

 ### Create the child process

 Since a container is just a process, we need to create the child process for the container.
-The function to create the child process is `create_child_process`.
+The `create_child_process` function is responsible for that.

 ```rust
 fn run() -> ContainerResult {